Shuttle-derived vehicle: NASA Side-Mount Vehicle

 The Shuttle-Derived Heavy Lift Launch Vehicle (HLV) was an alternate super heavy-lift launch vehicle proposal for the NASA Constellation program.
 It was first presented to the Augustine Commission on 17 June 2009.

 Based on the Shuttle-C concept which has been the subject of various studies since the 1980s, the HLV was a SDLV that proposed to replace the winged Orbiter from the Space Shuttle stack with a side-mounted payload carrier.
 The Space Shuttle external tank (ET) and Space Shuttle Solid Rocket Boosters (SRBs) would have remained the same.

 Jupiter

 The Jupiter family of super heavy-lift launch vehicles was part of the proposed DIRECT Shuttle-Derived Launch Vehicle architecture.
 It was intended to be the alternative to the Ares I and Ares V rockets.

 Major benefits were projected from re-using as much hardware and facilities from the Space Shuttle program as possible, including cost savings, experience with existing hardware, and preserving the workforce.

 Space Launch System

-The Space Launch System (SLS) is a U.S. super heavy-lift expendable launch vehicle, which is used in the Artemis program.
+The Space Launch System (SLS) is a super heavy-lift expendable launch vehicle, which is used in the Artemis program.
 It is very similar in design to the NLS-1 concept.
-It is the primary launch vehicle of NASA's deep space exploration plans, including the planned crewed lunar flights of the Artemis program and a possible follow-on human mission to Mars.
+It is the primary launch vehicle of NASA's deep space exploration plans, including the crewed lunar flights of the Artemis program and a possible follow-on human mission to Mars.
 Its first launch, Artemis 1, flew on 16 November 2022.
+Its first crewed launch, Artemis II, carried four astronauts (Reid Wiseman, Christina Koch, Victor Glover, and Jeremy Hansen) to a lunar flyby, breaking the distance record for furthest humans from Earth, previously held by Apollo 13.